 Gift cards are sold to the customers (usually in return for cash), and the business must establish the liability for its obligation to supply the customers with goods in the future.

-Suppose the business sells gift cards for the amount of 1,500, the deferred revenue journal entries to record the sale are as follows:
+Suppose the business sells gift cards or gift vouchers for the amount of 1,500, the deferred revenue journal entries to record the sale are as follows:

 |Gift card liability||1,500|